AwkwardTurtle42/AwkwardTurtle42.github.io/Callings/Animal's Companion.md

 # Animal's Companion

-*Ranger, beastmaster, wildspeaker, hunter… the labels don’t matter, what’s important is that your companion is by your side.
-Your bond extends to the ends of the world and beyond.*

 ## You Are An Animal's Companion

-**Animal Companion:** You have formed a special bond with a creature.
+You have formed a special bond with a creature.
 It will follow your commands and is unfailingly loyal.

+You start with your **Animal Companion** and a bag of their favorite snacks.

+## Core Ability - Animal Companion

+Construct your Companion by combining three perks with these base stats:

+3 Grit, d6 STR, d6 DEX, and d6 WIL, and a d6 attack

+*(A bird or other flying Companion requires you to choose the Flying Ability.)*

 Should the worst happen, your companion will return to your side from beyond the Black River as a ghost.
 You can spend your own XP on your companion as you would on yourself.

-### You Start With

- * Your Companion
- * A Bag of Beast Snacks (whatever your companion prefers)

-### Core Ability - Animal Companion
+### Companion Perks

-Construct your Companion by combining three abilities with these base stats:

-3 Grit, d6 STR, d6 DEX, and d6 WIL, and a d6 attack

-*(A bird or other flying Companion requires you to choose the Flying Ability.)*

  * **Big:** Step up STR and Attack.
  * **Fast:** Step up DEX and gain +2 Grit